epwalsh/obsidian.nvim/README.md

     --  * "current_dir" - put new notes in same directory as the current buffer.
     --  * "notes_subdir" - put new notes in the default notes subdirectory.
     new_notes_location = "current_dir",

+    -- Control how wiki links are completed with these options:

     -- Whether to add the note ID during completion.
     -- E.g. "[[Foo" completes to "[[foo|Foo]]" assuming "foo" is the ID of the note.